 On our return to the Oberoi that night I find that I have packed the wrong cord to my camera battery charger.
 That means iPhone only shots for the next two weeks.
 In the morning I take the charger to the concierge and ask if by some chance he could find out if anyone sells Nikon equipment in town.
 I leave him the charger and head to the terrace for breakfast.
 In an hour he comes to my table.
 A proper Nikon cord has been found, delivered and my battery is being charged at his desk.
 In Udaipur !

 That same morning we embarked on our first major road trip, the six-hour drive to Jodhpur.
 On route we made a scheduled stop at Ranakpur Temple, a Jain Temple built in the 14th century.
 The Jain sect is an ancient, pre Buddhist off shoot of Hinduism.
 Their aim is absolute purity; they don’t eat meat or eggs, they avoid taking any life.
-The temple is carved from light colored marble and its 1,444 pillars are all unique.
+The temple is carved from light coloured marble and its 1,444 pillars are all unique.
 Abandoned for over 90 years the Jains did an 11-year restoration re-opening the temple in 2001.
 The temple guards are vigilant, no leather (belts, bags etc.) are allowed and cameras require a fee of 100 rupee.
 Shoes, as usual, are left outside.

 The detail, the intricate marble carving, the symmetry, the silence are amazing.
 The bathrooms, however, are not.
 India is very good at temples, the rest… not so much.